Daniel Kim, Principal Attorney

 Mr. Kim received his J.D. with a Public Interest Law Concentration from the University of California, Hastings College of the Law.
 While in law school, Mr. Kim clerked with the Asian Law Caucus, a leading legal and civil rights organization.

 Mr. Kim is qualified to practice in all state courts in California and Federal Courts in the Central District of California and the Ninth Circuit Court of Appeals.
-In addition, he is the member of the United States Supreme Court Bar.
+In addition, he is a member of the United States Supreme Court Bar.
 He is also a member of the American Immigration Lawyers Association and the American Bar Association.